SuperM7-com/arkos-docs/docs/advanced-guide/custom-prisma-query-options.md

 import { Prisma } from "@prisma/client";
 import { PrismaQueryOptions } from "arkos/prisma";
+import { prisma } from "../../utils/prisma";

-const authorPrismaQueryOptions: PrismaQueryOptions<Prisma.ModelDelegate> = {
+const authorPrismaQueryOptions: PrismaQueryOptions<typeof prisma.author> = {
-  // Global options applied to all operations
+  // Global options applied to all operations (params are the same as findMany)
   queryOptions: { ... },

   // Operation-specific options